Home

 Welcome!

-I recently received my Ph.D. in Atmospheric Sciences from the University of Washington, under the supervision of Prof. Shuyi Chen.
+I received my Ph.D. in Atmospheric Sciences from the University of Washington in May 2022, under the supervision of Prof. Shuyi Chen and I was NRC postdoctoral fellow in 2023-2024.

 My research focuses on observing and modeling the interaction of the atmosphere and ocean in the tropics.
 This involves examining phenomena like tropical cyclones and the Madden-Julian Oscillation to gain a better understanding of their role within the weather-climate continuum, their connection and feedback to the extra-tropics, and ultimately, their impact on society.